 Rising 6th Grade Information

 We look forward to meeting and working with the new sixth grade class at Lakeside Middle School!
 During the next three years we will work together to help you stretch your thinking, develop your study skills, and grow into outstanding students…ready to meet the challenges of high school.
-We want this to be a shared journey toward academic, social and physical excellence that prepares you to be life-long learners.

 Helpful Transition Documents: